spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 {% info_block warningBox "Verification" %}

-Check that the customer with the sent approval request cannot open the address step on the cart page.
+Check that the customer with the sent approval request can't do the following:
+* Can't open the address step on the cart page.

-Check that the customer with the sent approval request cannot open the payment step on the cart page.
+* Can't open the payment step on the cart page.

 {% endinfo_block %}